 The station is recognized as a full-service professional public radio station by the Corporation for Public Broadcasting and is a member of both National Public Radio and Public Radio International.
-PRE consistently ranks in the top 20 public radio stations nationally with the largest share of audience per capita.
 In 1985, WTEB had approximately nine thousand weekly listeners.
-Today, over forty-eight thousand people listen to Public Radio East each week.
+Today, over fifty thousand people listen to Public Radio East each week.

 Public Radio East is a National Public Radio (NPR) affiliate.
-NPR produces award-winning programs, such as Morning Edition, Weekend Edition, All Things Considered, Car Talk, and Thistle and Shamrock.
+NPR produces award-winning programs, such as Morning Edition, Weekend Edition, All Things Considered, Car Talk, and others.
 PRE also provides Public Radio International programming, such as BBC (British Broadcasting Company) World News.

 Public Radio East is Eastern North Carolina's primary source for classical, jazz, and Americana music.

 On January 31, 2003 Public radio listeners in Eastern North Carolina were offered more programming choices when Public Radio East launched The News and Ideas Network on four of its five frequencies.